-It’s how the body responded and how it continues responding long after the moment has passed.
+It’s how the body responded when it happened and how it kept carrying it long after the moment passed.
+It's the years you held that particular feeling or experience in your nervous system.

-Feeling disconnected in the middle of a conversation.
+Feeling like you're foggy in the middle of a conversation.

 Sometimes it's really clear that you have childhood trauma.
 You might have lived through tragedy, abuse or traumas that are undeniable but not all childhood trauma is obvious.
 In fact, childhood trauma includes a whole array of things you might have lived through and deemed "normal" because of the home you grew up in or the coping skills you developed.
 It also doesn't mean you had "bad" parents, sometimes life happens and families go through difficult things that leave us with trauma, even when our parents did their absolute best.